 For the training crosscheck, one luma model with IPB input and one chroma model without IPB were trained from scratch.
 For the inference crosscheck, two tests were crosschecked including extend the IPB usage to the chroma model and have one chroma model for inter chroma and intra chroma slices without using the IPB input.

 It is reported that, the inference crosscheck results can match for RA, LDB and AI configuration in Test 1.5.2 and Test 1.5.3.
-For training crosscheck in Test 1.5.1, training has finished and evaluation is running, and compared to proponent’s results, the existing average deviation on class B and C is 0.11% (Y), 0.48% (U), 0.64% (V) for RA and 0.08% (Y), -0.24% (U), 0.51%(V) for AI in BD-rate.
+For training crosscheck in Test 1.5.1, training has finished and evaluation is over, and compared to proponent’s results, the average deviation is 0.04% (Y), 0.11% (U), 0.49% (V) for RA and 0.07% (Y), 0.18% (U), 0.45%(V) for AI in BD-rate.

 Introduction